ayahmeftah/2048-game/README.md

 I chose to recreate the 2048 game because I’ve always loved how simple yet addictive it is.
 It also seemed like a fun challenge to implement using JavaScript, especially handling the tile merging logic and game-over conditions.

 Here’s a preview of the game in action:

 <img width="1227" height="892" alt="2048 game image" src="https://github.com/user-attachments/assets/81366923-68b0-4eea-a0ff-9d8431ba6b8f" />

 ---
+## 📌 Game Features

+✨ This 2048 game includes several features:

+- 🎯 **Classic 2048 Mechanics**
+  Slide tiles with arrow keys (↑, ↓, ←, →) to combine matching numbers and reach 2048.

+- 📈 **Live Score & Best Score Tracking**
+  Tracks the player’s score in real-time and stores the best score in local storage.

+- 🌟 **New Best Score Notification**
+  When a new high score is reached, a "New Best Score! ⭐" popup briefly appears.

+- 🎉 **Confetti Celebration on Win**
+  Reaching the 2048 tile triggers a confetti animation using `canvas-confetti`.

+- 💔 **Game Over Detection**
+  If the grid fills up with no valid moves left, the game ends with a “You Lost 💔” message.

+- 📖 **How to Play Instructions**
+  A dedicated popup explains the rules and controls with a clean UI.

+- ♻️ **Restart Confirmation Popup**
+  If you try to restart after beating your best score, a confirmation popup warns that it won’t be saved.

+- 🌀 **Merge Animation**
+  When two tiles merge, a smooth scaling animation highlights the event.

+---